PavelOlysar/BlockchainProject/README.md

 Hello 😊,

 this is my blockchain project.
-It's project that I'm doing because
+It's project that I'm doing because I wanted to learn blockchain.